What is humm and how is it different from other Buy Now Pay Later options? Here’s what you need to know

 With ‘Little Things’, you can buy as many items as you would like - as long as you stay within your spending limit.
 The more you buy, the less ‘available spend’ you’ll have.
 But your available spend will go back up again once you make your repayments, much like a credit limit on a traditional credit card.

-Meanwhile, with ‘Big Things’, you’ll need to apply and get approved before you shop with humm.
+Meanwhile, with Mozo Experts Choice Award winning ‘Big Things’, you’ll need to apply and get approved before you shop with humm.
 This involves sharing details of your income with humm, including bank statements.
 You could get up to $10,000 pre-approved or up to $30,000 approved if you apply in-store.

 If approved, you’ll receive a barcode which indicates the maximum amount you can spend.
-Then it’s just a matter of showing a staff member your barcode when you make your purchase in-store.
-Keep in mind that buying ‘Big Things’ online isn’t available just yet.
+Then it’s just a matter of showing a staff member your barcode when you make your purchase in-store or using humm online at the checkout.

 With humm, customers can either shop in store or online.
 The products and services available range from ‘Little Things’ like retail and jewellery, to ‘Big Things’ like home improvements and health, which includes dental, IVF and audiology.